-Recently, a Christian lady wrote what probably seemed like a really easy, low-stress blog post for the Gospel Coalition (TGC*).
-The post concerned how she had somehow learned to live with the shocking realization that her nice white daughter wanted to marry a black man (fetch the smelling salts!) .
+Recently, a Christian lady wrote what probably seemed like a really easy, low-stress blog post for the Gospel Coalition (TGC).
+The post concerned how she had somehow learned to live with the shocking realization that her nice white daughter wanted to marry a Black man.
+(Fetch the smelling salts!)
+Today, let me show you the disastrous results of her TGC post — and the even more disastrous results from the not-pology to follow.

 It was exactly the sort of post one would expect to see on that site, expressing exactly the sort of kinder, gentler racism that one often sees out of fundagelicals nowadays.
 It was aimed at exactly the sort of people who would be expected to agree with it.